Pirates vs. Cardinals Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 57 hits with 16 doubles, three triples, seven home runs, 16 walks and 36 RBI.
-He's also stolen eight bases.
+- Reynolds has 16 doubles, three triples, seven home runs, 16 walks and 36 RBI (57 total hits).
+He has stolen eight bases.

 Reynolds Recent Games